AndreasHiropedi/ezSTEP/README.md

 Below we provide a breakdown of the most important folders in this repository, and what they each contain:

+  - ```.github/workflows```: this contains the continuous integration (CI) pipeline for the app, ensuring that no malfunctioning code is deployed to the server.

-  - ```app```: this contains all the code for the app currently hosted on the server; this version differs from ```local_version``` due to changes that were needed in order to ensure the server can handle a multi-user enviornment in a safe and secure manner
+  - ```app```: this contains all the code for the app currently hosted on the server; this version differs from ```local_version``` due to changes that were needed in order to ensure the server can handle a multi-user enviornment in a safe and secure manner, which is why Redis was used for storing data.

-  - ```datasets_used```: this contains all the datasets used for training and testing the app, as well as the Python scripts used for obtaining those datasets (NOTE: since the splits were done with random sampling, re-running the scripts may result in different datasets)
+  - ```datasets_used```: this contains all the datasets used for training and testing the app, as well as the Python scripts used for obtaining those datasets (NOTE: since the splits were done with random sampling, re-running the scripts may result in different datasets).
+The links for accessing each of the three original datasets used can be found below:

+      - https://github.com/JeschekLab/uASPIre/tree/master/RBS_data (for the RBS data from the Hollerer et al. (2020) paper, the file is called uASPIre_RBS_300k_r2.txt)

+      - https://www.nature.com/articles/nbt.4238#MOESM44 (for the coding sequences data from the Cambray et al. (2018) paper, the file is called Ecoli_data.csv)

+      - https://www.nature.com/articles/s41586-022-04506-6 (for the promoter sequences data from the Vaishnav et al. (2022) paper, the file is called yeast_data.csv)

+  - ```downloadable_data```: this contains the example datasets for training, testing and querying data, which can be downloaded directly from our platform.
+These datasets were also obtained from the coding sequences data from the Cambray et al. (2018) paper, again using a random split.

-  - ```local_version```: this contains all the code for the version of the app that can be installed and set up on one's local device
+  - ```local_version```: this contains all the code for the version of the app that can be installed and set up on a local device.
+The main difference is that, unlike the server version, there is no need to ensure a mult-user environment using Redis, and so global variables stored on the local device are used for handling the app's data instead.

 ## Installation